"Let the waters settle and you will see the moon and the stars mirrored in your own being." ~ Rumi

 Often, our efforts to become who we know ourselves to be at a deep level are thwarted or misguided due to trauma in our lives.
 This may occur from specific adverse experiences, misattunements and defecits in our childhood development, family and ancestral trauma, or from the repression of emotions that we were unable to process because we were too young developmentally, in a state of overwhelm, or conditioned to repress our emotions.

-Integral counseling draws from the wisdom of eastern and western psychology and spirituality, the energy therapy EFT (Emotional Freedom Technique), the trauma therapy Somatic Experiencing, and cutting edge treatments in attachment and developmental trauma, including the model of NARM (NeuroAffective Relational Model).
+Integral counseling draws from the wisdom of eastern and western psychology and spirituality, trauma therapies such as Somatic Experiencing (SE) and Internal Family Systems (IFS), and cutting edge modalities treating developmental and complex trauma, including the NeuroAffective Relational Model (NARM) and NaTouch (NeuroAffective Touch).
 A multi-modality psychospiritual approach facilitates us in our quest for connection, self-actualization and embodiment.
 It is based on the premise that we have all that we need within ourselves to experience fulfillment, but may require guidance to access it.
 Integral counseling is a client-centered approach that respects individual needs and differences and utilizes multifaceted methods, beyond “talk therapy,” that engage the client mind, body, heart and soul.